aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Stop be overconfident.
 Start taking the responsibility for the mess you've made.

 The solution is ~~to start over from scratch and redesign the whole system~~.
-It's just another manifestation of the same overconfidence that led to the mess.
+No, it will be just another manifestation of the same overconfidence that led to the mess.
 Their overconfidence will drive the redesign into the same mess as the original project.

 #### CONCLUSION

-- Recognize and avoid you overconfidence.
+- Recognize and **avoid your overconfidence**.
-- Start taking the quality of your software seriously.
+- Start taking the quality of your software **seriously**.
-- You need to know what good software architecture is, what its attributes are.
+- You need to **know what good architecture is**, what **its attributes** are.

 ### CHAPTER 2.
 A TALE OF TWO VALUES